 The thresholds also count assets and sales of affiliates in Indonesia.
+Please note that on the acquirer's side, assets are calculated on a worldwide basis, not just limited to those located in Indonesia.
 Asset sales and transactions between affiliates fall outside these merger control rules.